Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 The best defense against scam artists is knowing the most common ways they trick people and being on the lookout for them.

-Another common scam to protect yourself from is the bill swap.
+Another common scam to avoid is the bill swap.
 You will probably find you need to use cash in Cancun more than you normally do at home.

-If you have pesos, you will notice that some of the different denominations look similar to each other, for example, the 500 pesos bill and 20 pesos bill are both blue.
+If you have pesos, you will notice that some of the different denominations look similar to each other.
+For example, the 500 pesos bill and the 20 pesos bill are both blue.

 Scammers will take your cash and replace the bill you gave them with a lower denomination.